 Advisory Groups.
 The department chair must seek the advice of a department committee.
-The dean of the college or school involved must seek the advice of a college or school advisory committee.
-These advisory groups shall be formed according to department or college procedures.
+The dean of the school must seek the advice of the school advisory committee.
+These advisory groups shall be formed according to department or school procedures.
 The committees must record roll call votes for and against tenure, and these votes must be made a part of the tenure file.
 Any negative vote must be accompanied by a written statement providing the basis for the vote.
 The candidate is to be informed of the committee's recommendation and must be given access to the file in order to review the recommendation and respond, if desired, in the form of a written statement.
 All written advice must be part of the file which is reviewed for tenure (Faculty Handbook I-5, 5.3, B, 2).